systemslab/popper-paper/paper/paper.md

 [baseliner](https://github.com/ivotron/baseliner) are designed to obtain baseline profiles that are associated to experimental results.

-## Toolchain Agnosticism

-We designed Popper as a general convention, applicable to a wide variety of environments, from cloud to high-performance computing (HPC).
-In general, Popper can be applied in any scenario where a component (data, code, infrastructure, hardware, etc.) can be referenced by an identifier, and where there is an underlying tool that consumes these identifiers so that they can be acted upon (install, run, store, visualize, etc.).
-The core idea behind Popper is to borrow from the DevOps movement [@wiggins_twelvefactor_2011] the idea of treating every component as an immutable piece of information and provide references to scripts and components for the creation, execution and validation of experiments (in a systematic way) rather than leaving to the reader the daunting task of inferring how binaries and experiments were generated or configured.

 ```{#lst:poppercli .bash caption="Initialization of a Popper repo."}
 $ cd mypaper-repo
 $ popper init